ethanboley/julia_calculator/README.md

 # Overview

 I decided to learn Julia.
-So I did, This basic calculator shows some of the basic and unique components of the Julia Language.
+So I did.
+This basic calculator shows some of the basic and unique components of the Julia Language.

 The Calculator is split into 3 major parts; first, the function definitions that will define basic arithmatic for the claculator; second the demonstration of Julia's "Multiple Dispatch" as a substitute for object oriented programming; and third, the calculator logic.
 Which will guide the user through the terminal calculator experience.

-I think Julia is as intuitive as Python with all the versatility and power of C# and JavaScript.
-I think it may grow to be a very popular all purpose language in time so I figured I'd get ahead of the game and spend some time learning it.
+I think Julia is as intuitive as Python with all the versatility and power of C. I think it may grow to be a very popular all purpose language in time so I figured I'd get ahead of the game and spend some time learning it.

 [Software Demo Video](https://www.loom.com/share/05b2a785d94a4938a6a1a8a2128ecf1c)